 How Clean Email Can Simplify Email Management

-Clean Email is an easy-to-use email organizer that works with most major Gmail alternatives, including Outlook and any other secure email services that use the IMAP protocol.
+Clean Email is an easy-to-use email organizer that works with most major Gmail alternatives, including Outlook and any other private email services that use the IMAP protocol.
 With Clean Email, you can instantly group your emails into easy-to-review bundles and move/delete/archive them just like you would individual emails.

 Besides helping you organize your inbox with just a couple of clicks, Clean Email can also intelligently unsubscribe you from unwanted newsletters and subscriptions, so you’re not constantly bombarded with emails you don’t even read.